-Selling, General and Administrative Expenses
+General and Administrative Expenses

-Selling, general and administrative expenses consist primarily of salaries, benefits, commissions, stock-based compensation and travel expenses related to our commercial infrastructure and our executive, finance, human resources, legal, compliance, information technology and business development functions.
-Selling, general and administrative expenses also include external selling and marketing costs related to EYSUVIS and INVELTYS prior to the sale of the Commercial Business to Alcon, costs to manufacture sample units and professional fees for auditing, tax, information technology, consultants, legal services and allocated facility-related costs not otherwise included in research and development expenses.
+General and administrative expenses consist primarily of salaries, benefits, stock-based compensation and travel expenses related to our executive, finance, human resources, legal, compliance, information technology and business development functions.
+General and administrative expenses also include professional fees for auditing, tax, information technology, consultants, legal services and allocated facility-related costs not otherwise included in research and development expenses.

-We expect that our selling, general and administrative expenses for 2023 will decrease as compared to such expenses for the year ended December 31, 2022 as a result of our workforce reduction completed during the second half of 2022 and the sale of our Commercial Business to Alcon in July 2022.
-We anticipate that our selling, general and administrative expenses will stabilize at 2023 expense levels for the foreseeable future as we continue to support our development efforts for KPI-012 and seek marketing approval for KPI-012 and any other product candidate we may develop in the future.
-If we obtain marketing approval for KPI-012 or any product candidates we may develop, we expect that our selling, general and administrative expenses will increase substantially if and as we incur commercialization expenses related to product marketing, sales and distribution.
+We expect that our general and administrative expenses for 2024 will be comparable to such expenses for the year ended December 31, 2023.
+We anticipate that our general and administrative expenses will stabilize at 2023 expense levels for the next several years.
+If we obtain marketing approval for KPI-012 or any product candidates we may develop, we expect that our general and administrative expenses will increase substantially if and as we incur commercialization expenses related to product marketing, sales and distribution.